US TERMS AND CONDITIONS

 (i) delivered by hand or by recorded delivery and in the case of post will be deemed to have been given 2 Business Days after the date of posting; or

 (ii) sent by email.
-If sent on a Business Day and during the business hours of 8:30 am to 5:00 pm UK time, it will be deemed delivered at the time it is transmitted to the relevant email box specified below.
+If sent on a Business Day and during the business hours of 8:30 am to 5:00 pm Eastern Standard Time, it will be deemed delivered at the time it is transmitted to the relevant email box specified below.
 If sent outside of business hours on a Business Day, it shall be deemed delivered at 8:30 am the following Business Day.

 (b) Documents or notices shall be delivered or sent to the addresses or email address of the parties set out in the Quotation or to any other address or email address notified in the normal course of trading in writing by either party to the other for the purpose of receiving documents or notices after the date of the Agreement.